Dear UMAMU family and especially lovers of Margaret River Shiraz,

 Something unique in the world of Australian wines online – a vertical tasting pack of three Shiraz from the Margaret River.
 Vertical tastings are one of our greatest, greatest (did I say greatest?) pleasures in the winemaking industry.
 So we hold some back in the museum cellar so that we can look back and continue the conversation with the wines.

-Please join Colin at the vineyard to taste through the upcoming release 2019, our red seal (only Shiraz we have hallmarked with the red seal) and museum 2011.
+Please join Colin at the vineyard to taste through the current release 2019, our red seal (only Shiraz we have hallmarked with the red seal) and museum 2011.

 A wine that can age, ie have cellaring potential – means it is a really good well-made wine.
 To use an analogy, the wine has the horsepower to develop character and become more interesting.
 All the first/ top growths in France do this.
 It’s like watching a child grow up and mature well.